-Latest MDI School District & Community Reports are online.
+#ICYMI MDI School District & Community Reports are online

-On behalf of Dr. Kimberly Schonert-Reichl , we are excited to share that Middle Years Development Instrument (MDI) School District & Community Reports for 2019/2020 are now available.
+On behalf of Dr. Kimberly Schonert-Reichl and everyone at HELP, we wanted to remind BC school districts that Middle Years Development Instrument (MDI) School District & Community Reports for 2019/2020 are now available.
 The BC School District and Community reports provide a comprehensive overview of MDI results for participating school districts, including Neighbourhood Profiles and maps.

 Data Highlights 2019/2020: Improvements to the MDI